turibe/swi-prolog-z3/README.md

 ## Future Work

-The current version handles the basic Z3 capabilities: {int,real,bool} types, propositional logic, equality, arithmetic, and uninterpreted function symbols.
+- The current version handles only the basic Z3 capabilities: {int,real,bool} types, propositional logic, equality, arithmetic, and uninterpreted function symbols.
 Bit vectors, sets, and quantifiers are future work.

+- A version that keeps state between queries (simple to do).